grady2002/myanimelist/README.md

 MyAnimeList is a small React project.
 The primary objective of this project is to showcase the use of React into a small application.
 Initially the page displays the list of movies.
 If you click on the movie, you will be redirected to the respective movie page which will show relevant information about the movie.

-**Random images has been used since the image links provided in the API were not working.**

 ### Installation

     npm install